 7. Regulate Thyroid Levels

-When the thyroid hormone levels fluctuate and increase above its optimum range, it causes hyperthyroidism.
+When the thyroid hormone levels fluctuate and increase above their optimum range, it causes hyperthyroidism.
 Ash gourd is rich in iodine, an essential mineral to calm down floating thyroid levels.
 In contrast, zinc content in the gourd is beneficial in easing enzyme function for regulating thyroid concentrations.

 8. Alleviates Sleeping Disorders